oscarwallnoefer/Squamata_Mitonuclear_Coevolution/01_ERC/readme.md

 The file `GObackground.txt` associate 1,924 proteins to GO terms.
 We created a background specific for each network, subsampling Gobackground.txt.
 GO enrichment was performed in R (`GOenrichment.R`, writted by @MirkMart).

 We applied gene enrichment to multiple lists of interest extracted from ERC networks (i.e., communities, direct neighbours).
+Results were visualized in Revigo.

 ---